-The following are some relevant simulations that have been carried out on the SimScale platform, which should give you an idea of the capabilities of virtual testing and the platform for architects and engineers:
+The following are some relevant simulations that have been created on the SimScale platform, which should give you an idea of the capabilities of virtual testing and of this platform for architects and civil engineers:

-In this application, the wind flow around a real city landscape is tested.
-You can see the scale of the simulation and the practical application if, for example, you would like to design a new structure in the area and want to investigate the influence of the new building or the expected wind-pressure levels.
+In this project, the wind flow around a real city landscape is tested.
+You can see the scale of the simulation and the practical application if, for example, you would like to design a new structure in the area and want to investigate the influence of the new building or the expected wind pressure levels.

 This project tests composite steel and elastomeric bearing pads, as used in a bridge interface to foundations.
 Advanced material models allows us to take into account the realistic, non-linear behavior of the elastomer.
 Elements such as these are used for dynamic load resisting structures, such as vibrations, earthquake or wind, and mainly for its high flexibility and fatigue resistance.

 In this project, a computational fluid dynamics simulation is used to examine the impact that the buildings have on wind flow, such as vortex formation and tunnel acceleration.
 Flow variables are then evaluated at pedestrian locations to assess if they pose a risk to comfort or even safety.

 If you’d like to learn more, here is the recording of a webinar about how to evaluate pedestrian wind comfort with CFD by using a standard web browser: